Sandelier/AnimePlanet-Additions/README.md

 # AnimePlanet Additions
 Adding new features / fixing minor inconveniences that i have found in animeplanet.

+## Installation

+**Permissions:**
+- You need to allow the extension to operate in Animeplanet's url so that we can inject content scripts.
+- If you want to use the "Extra manga data" script then you need to also allow the extension to operate in mangaupdates api url.

+### Firefox
+Extension can be found in Mozilla's add-on page: [AnimePlanet Additions](https://github.com/Sandelier/AnimePlanet-Additions)

+### Chromium (Chrome, brave, etc)
+1. Download the zip file from [Releases](https://github.com/Sandelier/AnimePlanet-Additions/releases/latest).
+2. Manually add the zip file to your extension manager.
+You can typically find the extension manager in "browser://extensions/".
+You might need to enable developer mode to manually install zip files.

+(I would want to add it to Google's web store, but they want me to pay them for me to give them software I made for free for everyone to use so maybe some other day i might add it.)

+### Options page
 You can disable/enable features in the options page of the addon.
 Options page in firefox is at about:addons and in chromium its browser://extensions.

-## Installation

-When installed you need to allow the addon to operate in animeplanet url.
-And if you want to use "Extra manga data" script that uses mangaupdates api then you need to also allow the script to work in mangaupdates url.

-### Firefox
-You can find the extension for Firefox on Mozilla's add-on page: [AnimePlanet Additions](https://github.com/Sandelier/AnimePlanet-Additions)
-In the extensions list you need to allow the addon access to animeplanet url.
-Otherwise the extension wont be able to inject content scripts to the page which basically means it wont work.
+Options page is gonna be redesigned sooner or later.

-### Chromium
+### Acknowledgements
-For Chromium browsers like Chrome or brave, you need to download the zip file from [Releases](https://github.com/Sandelier/AnimePlanet-Additions/releases/latest) and manually add it to Chromium since Google wants me to pay them if i want it to be published in their own web store.
+* **Mangaupdates** ([https://api.mangaupdates.com/](https://api.mangaupdates.com/)): Mangaupdates api is used in "Extra manga data" feature to fetch manga data

 ## License